 There were no independent political groups.
-The two registered political parties included the ruling Democratic Party (the former Communist Party of Turkmenistan) and the progovernment Party of Industrialists and Entrepreneurs, created in August 2012 following a presidential speech stating that such a party should be created.
-The government did not officially prohibit membership in political organizations, but there were no reports of persons who claimed membership in political organizations other than these two parties.
-Opposition movements based outside the country, including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party, were not registered to operate within the country.
+The three registered political parties were the ruling Democratic Party (the former Communist Party of Turkmenistan), the progovernment Party of Industrialists and Entrepreneurs, and the newly registered Agrarian Party, which was also progrovernment.
+The government did not officially prohibit membership in other political organizations, but there were no reports of persons who claimed membership in political organizations other than these three parties.
+Authorities did not allow opposition movements based abroad--including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party--to operate within the country.

 Section 4.
 Corruption and Lack of Transparency in Government

 While the law provides criminal penalties for official corruption, the government did not implement the law effectively, and officials reportedly often engaged in corrupt practices with impunity.
 Corruption existed in the security forces and in all social and economic sectors.
 Factors encouraging corruption included the existence of patronage networks, a lack of transparency and accountability, and the fear that the government would retaliate against a citizen who chose to highlight a corrupt act.
 According to Freedom House and the World Bank’s Worldwide Governance Indicators, the country had a severe corruption problem.

 Financial Disclosure: The law does not require elected or appointed officials to disclose their incomes or assets.
 Financial disclosure requirements are neither transparent nor consistent with international norms.
 Government enterprises are not required to publicize financial statements, even to foreign partners.
 Local auditors, not internationally recognized firms, often conducted financial audits.

-Public Access to Information: Although the January Law on the Mass Media allows for public access to government information if requested through accredited mass media sources, the government did not provide such access.
+Public Access to Information: Although the Law on the Mass Media allows for public access to government information if requested through accredited mass media sources, the government did not provide such access.
 Authorities denied requests for specific information on the grounds that the information was a state secret.
-Some statistical data were considered state secrets.
+Some statistical data were state secrets.
 There was no public disclosure of demographic data, and officials published manipulated economic and financial data to justify state policies and expenditures.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights